duhon/magento-docker/README.md

 11. Magento installed.
 #### Mutagen installation option
 0. Setup SSH-keys on your github account.
-1. Add auth.json file in the root of this project.
-It have contains github-oauth credentials.
 2. Add `magento.test` to `/etc/hosts`: `127.0.0.1 magento.test`.
 3. cp .env.dist .env
 4. Fill REPO-related variables in .env file